StockSharp/doc/en/topics/Candles.md

    ```
 5. You can set some properties for [CandleSeries](xref:StockSharp.Algo.Candles.CandleSeries):
-   - [BuildCandlesMode](xref:StockSharp.Algo.Candles.CandleSeries.BuildCandlesMode) sets the mode of building candles.
-By default, [LoadAndBuild](xref:StockSharp.Messages.MarketDataBuildModes.LoadAndBuild) is specified, which means that finished data will be requested, or built from the data type specified in the [BuildCandlesFrom](xref:StockSharp.Algo.Candles.CandleSeries.BuildCandlesFrom) property.
-You can also set [Load](xref:StockSharp.Messages.MarketDataBuildModes.Load) to request only finished data.
-Or [Build](xref:StockSharp.Messages.MarketDataBuildModes.Build), for building from the data type specified in the [BuildCandlesFrom](xref:StockSharp.Algo.Candles.CandleSeries.BuildCandlesFrom) property without requesting the finished data.
+   - [CandleSeries.BuildCandlesMode](xref:StockSharp.Algo.Candles.CandleSeries.BuildCandlesMode) sets the mode of building candles.
+By default, [MarketDataBuildModes.LoadAndBuild](xref:StockSharp.Messages.MarketDataBuildModes.LoadAndBuild) is specified, which means that finished data will be requested, or built from the data type specified in the [CandleSeries.BuildCandlesFrom](xref:StockSharp.Algo.Candles.CandleSeries.BuildCandlesFrom) property.
+You can also set [MarketDataBuildModes.Load](xref:StockSharp.Messages.MarketDataBuildModes.Load) to request only finished data.
+Or [MarketDataBuildModes.Build](xref:StockSharp.Messages.MarketDataBuildModes.Build), for building from the data type specified in the [CandleSeries.BuildCandlesFrom](xref:StockSharp.Algo.Candles.CandleSeries.BuildCandlesFrom) property without requesting the finished data.
-   - When building candles, you need to set the [BuildCandlesFrom](xref:StockSharp.Algo.Candles.CandleSeries.BuildCandlesFrom), property, which indicates which data type is used as a source ([Level1](xref:StockSharp.Messages.MarketDataTypes.Level1), [MarketDepth](xref:StockSharp.Messages.MarketDataTypes.MarketDepth), [Trades](xref:StockSharp.Messages.MarketDataTypes.Trades) and etc. ).
+   - When building candles, you need to set the [CandleSeries.BuildCandlesFrom](xref:StockSharp.Algo.Candles.CandleSeries.BuildCandlesFrom), property, which indicates which data type is used as a source ([MarketDataTypes.Level1](xref:StockSharp.Messages.MarketDataTypes.Level1), [MarketDataTypes.MarketDepth](xref:StockSharp.Messages.MarketDataTypes.MarketDepth), [MarketDataTypes.Trades](xref:StockSharp.Messages.MarketDataTypes.Trades) and etc. ).
-   - For some data types, you need to additionally specify the [BuildCandlesField](xref:StockSharp.Algo.Candles.CandleSeries.BuildCandlesField), property from which the data will be built.
-For example, for [Level1](xref:StockSharp.Messages.MarketDataTypes.Level1) , you can specify [BestAskPrice](xref:StockSharp.Messages.Level1Fields.BestAskPrice), , which means that candles will be built from the [BestAskPrice](xref:StockSharp.Messages.Level1Fields.BestAskPrice) property of [Level1](xref:StockSharp.Messages.MarketDataTypes.Level1) data.
+   - For some data types, you need to additionally specify the [CandleSeries.BuildCandlesField](xref:StockSharp.Algo.Candles.CandleSeries.BuildCandlesField), property from which the data will be built.
+For example, for [MarketDataTypes.Level1](xref:StockSharp.Messages.MarketDataTypes.Level1) , you can specify [Level1Fields.BestAskPrice](xref:StockSharp.Messages.Level1Fields.BestAskPrice), , which means that candles will be built from the [Level1Fields.BestAskPrice](xref:StockSharp.Messages.Level1Fields.BestAskPrice) property of [MarketDataTypes.Level1](xref:StockSharp.Messages.MarketDataTypes.Level1) data.
 6. Let's consider a few examples of building different candle types:
    - Since most sources provide candles with standard timeframes, it’s enough to set the type and timeframe to get such candles: